 Lead time: 4-5 weeks.

 My opinion: Having visited over 30 tailors across Singapore, HST Tailors made the most lasting first impression.
-Upon entering the shop, you are immediately surrounded by an impressive array of fabric rolls—unlike many tailoring showrooms where fabric samples are confined to small swatch books, the staff at HST Tailors will bring down full rolls for you to see, feel, and even drape against your body.
-HST’s fabric selection is of exceptional quality, reflecting its origins as a textile purveyor that continues to supply materials to local tailors, some of whom are featured here.
+Upon entering the shop, you are immediately surrounded by an impressive array of fabric rolls.
+Unlike many tailoring showrooms where fabric samples are confined to small swatch books, the staff at HST Tailors will bring down full rolls for you to see, feel, and even drape against your body.
+HST’s fabric selection is exceptional, reflecting its origins as a textile purveyor that continues to supply materials to local tailors, some of whom are featured here.
 The team, led by Mr. Goh and Ye shifu, collectively boasts over a century of experience.
 Unlike many affordable tailors, HST creates unique paper patterns for each client, offering true bespoke craftsmanship rather than adapting existing templates typical of made-to-measure services.
 The workmanship exemplifies the spirit of 工匠精神 (craftsmanship), and in terms of quality and attention to detail, I confidently rank HST Tailors among the top three I have encountered in Singapore.

 Price: Readers can enjoy an exclusive 10% discount on all orders from HST.
 After the discount, a 2-piece fully canvassed mixed-wool suit from HST Tailors would start at just $1080.
 Simply quote “WAHSOSHIOK” when booking your appointment or flash this post at the showroom to enjoy the discount.